 Small businesses typically struggle with coming up with the necessary business capital to fund all of their projects.
-Plus, depending on the lending requirements from certain institutions, it can be even more difficult to access the financing needed to expand operations and hire new workers.
+Plus, depending on the lending requirements from certain institutions, it can be even more difficult to access short term business financing needed to expand operations and hire new workers.
 These problems can make or break a small business, and many times, companies may have to close their doors because they can no longer remain profitable at their current levels and there aren’t enough financial resources available to help them change course.

 Though short-term needs are typically more pressing than long-term goals, it’s still best to play the long game, especially when it comes to business financing.
 If your business is having trouble creating more working capital, there are a number of things you can do to free up resources to help you through a rough patch.